ARMmbed/mbed-os-5-docs/docs/reference/api/rtos/RtosTimer.md

 Use the RtosTimer class to create and control timer functions in the system.
 A timer function is called when a time period expires, so both one-shot and periodic timers are possible.
 You can start, restart or stop a timer.

 The thread `osTimerThread` handles timers.
-Callback functions run under the control of this thread and may use CMSIS-RTOS API calls.
+Callback functions run under the control of this thread and may use underlying RTOS API calls.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/rtos_timer.png)</span>